qunitjs/qtap/API.md

 ### Event: `'consoleerror'`

-The `consoleerror` is event for any warnings or errors that may be observed from the browser console.
-These are for debug purposes only, and do not indicate that any test has failed.
+The `consoleerror` event relays any warning or error messages from the browser console.
+These are for debug purposes only, and do not indicate that a test has failed.
 A complete and successful test run, may nonetheless print warnings or errors to the console.

-It is recommended that reporters only display these if a browser bailed, or if the result includes failed tests.
+It is recommended that reporters only display console errors if a test run failed (i.e. there was a failed test result, or the cilent bailed).

 * `event.clientId <string>`
 * `event.message <string>`